Black Sunday (1960 film): Plot

 Asa's plan is to revive herself by draining Katia of her life since Katia is physically Asa reincarnated.
-Puzzled to hear that Kruvajan abandoned his patient shortly before he died, Gorobec questions Sonya, a little girl who saw Javutich take Kruvajan to the castle.
+Puzzled to hear that Kruvajan abandoned his patient shortly before he died, Gorobec questions Sonya, a young girl who saw Javutich take Kruvajan to the castle.
 She identifies Kruvajan's escort with a painting of Javutich.
 A priest and Gorobec go to Javutich's grave and find Kruvajan's body inside the coffin.
 Realizing he is now one of the undead, they kill him by driving a nail through his eye.

 Javutich throws Constantine into a death pit and takes Katia to Asa.
 Asa drains Katia of her youth.
 When the witch goes to take her blood, the crucifix around Katia's neck thwarts her.
 Gorobec enters the crypt to save Katia, but Javutich attacks him and pushes him to the edge of the death pit.
 Constantine uses the last of his strength to pull Javutich into the pit and push Gorobec to safety.
 Gorobec finds Asa and Katia.
 Asa pretends to be Katia and tells Gorobec that Katia is the witch.
 Accordingly, he goes to kill Katia but notices the crucifix she is wearing has no effect on her.
 He turns to Asa and opens her robe, revealing a fleshless skeletal frame.
 The priest then arrives with many torch-carrying villagers, and they burn Asa to death.
 Katia awakens from her stupor, her life and beauty restored, and is reunited with Gorobec.